Bishma/home-assistant-tng/README.md

 * I've gone to default Lovelace.
   * My legacy config is still in place but far less capable.
+* Conditional UI based on settings (binary inputs)
+  * E.g. The buttons to control my stand fan (via Harmony IR) only show if I indicate that my stand fan is out.
+It gets put away for the winter.
 * Fully managed for all my sensors and devices.
 No auto discovery.
 * Universal remote for my media center.
 * Dynamic alexa intents.
 So far just for my media center.